February 26 incident: Opposition within the military

 Despite the above developments, the position of the Righteous Army was less secure than it seemed.
 Most significantly, as noted above, the Emperor and his court officials had taken a hard line towards the uprising.
 In addition, the rebels also faced important opposition within the military as well, especially from the Army General Staff and navy.
 Many within the army were pleased by the assassinations because they had removed a number of the army's opponents within the government.
 However, they could not accept the more radical social ideas included within a "Shōwa Restoration" and were not disposed to accept a Kōdō-ha-dominated cabinet.
 Others, such as Kanji Ishiwara, were infuriated at the rebel officers' use of troops without authorization.

 The General Staff was effectively ruled by a triumvirate made up of the Chief of Staff, Vice Chief of Staff and Inspector General of Military Education.
 With Watanabe assassinated and the Chief of Staff (Prince Kan'in) ill and away from the capital, Vice Chief of Staff Sugiyama had full control.
 Sugiyama, a member of the Tōsei-ha, had from the beginning favored the forcible removal of the rebel occupation of the capital.
 His unwillingness to accept a new cabinet and present a united front with the SMC to the Emperor would ultimately be a major factor in the uprising's collapse.
-Initially concerned about the uncertainty of the situation, however, he only called in reinforcements from outside Tokyo.
+Initially concerned about the uncertainty of the situation, however, he called in reinforcements only from outside Tokyo.

-The Naval Staff had taken a similarly dim view of the uprising, at least partly due to the attacks on three admirals (Okada, Saitō and Suzuki).
+The Naval Staff had taken a similarly dim view of the uprising, at least partly because of the attacks on three admirals (Okada, Saitō and Suzuki).
 It summoned the 1st Fleet to Tokyo on 26 February.
-By the afternoon of 27 February forty warships were stationed in Tokyo Bay and the navy's land forces (rikusentai) had been dispatched to defend naval installations in the city.
+By the afternoon of 27 February, forty warships were stationed in Tokyo Bay, and the Navy's land forces (rikusentai) had been dispatched to defend naval installations in the city.